 I recently decided to add another playlist to my YouTube channel for single parents.
 I seldom discuss my dealings regarding my own single mom days as I tried to leave my personal issues out of many of my videos for the most part.

-I have since changed up that thinking as I believe that life experiences should be shared, so that others can also learn from them.
-I have received numerous questions on my advice column and my YouTube channel from single parents who feel alone and need non-judgmental advice and compassion with what they are having to dealing with.
+I have since changed up that thinking as I believe that life experiences should be shared so that others can also learn from them.
+I have received numerous questions on my advice column and my YouTube channel from single parents who feel alone and need non-judgmental advice and compassion with what they are having to deal with.

 Being a single parent is difficult especially when you may not have the support of your Ex.